 Mosi-o-tunya: The smoke, that thunders!
-Also known as Victoria Falls… But in November in the end of the dry season, there was not that much water falling and not much smoke and thunder….
+Also known as Victoria Falls… But in November in the end of the dry season, it can be extremely dry.
+Hence, you might discover the fall hasn’t that much water falling and not much smoke and thunder…

 A NATURAL WONDER

 Victoria Falls is one of the seven natural wonders of the world and a UNESCO world heritage natural site!
 Victoria Falls – or Mosi-o-tunya a as it more rightly called – is the world longest waterfall with 1.6 km wide and 128 meters high.
 It is part of the Zambezi river and marks the border between Zambia and Zimbabwe.